 For example, if you’re having a routine chest X-ray or CT scan because of a respiratory problem, your doctor may discover small spots on your lungs that turn out to be granulomas.
 If they’re calcified, they’re especially easy to see on an X-ray.

 At first look, granulomas resemble possibly cancerous tumors.
 A CT scan can detect smaller nodules and provide a more detailed view.

-Cancerous lung nodules tend to be more irregularly shaped and larger than benign granulomas, which average 8 to 10 millimeters in diameter.
-Nodules higher up in your lungs are also more likely to be cancerous tumors.
+Cancerous lung nodules tend to be more irregularly shaped and larger than benign granulomas, which generally are

 If your doctor sees what appears to be a small and harmless granuloma on an X-ray or CT scan, they may monitor it for a while, taking additional images over a period of years to see if it grows.